LosEagle/MediaWorld/README.md

     ./node_modules/.bin/electron-packager . mediaworld --platform=linux --arch=x64

 # Privacy
 MediaWorld doesn't collect any kind of data at all as you can see in the code but third parties might.
-We use TVMaze that provides API for getting all relevant information about shows and YouTube for trailers.
+We use TVMaze that provides API for getting all relevant information about shows.